darakeon/dfm/manage/TASKS.md

 - [ ] Fix mobile to edit move with category when categories use are disabled
 - [ ] Add link to github Issues
+- [ ] Add to github README the libraries used

 ## <a name="dev"></a>4.0.1.1 :ant: <sup>`8`</sup>
 - [ ] Change password should drop logins